How To Move to a New MacBook Pro

 I then connected the monitor to my new MacBook Pro M1 Pro, testing both the USB-C cable and a HDMI cable, both provided with the LG monitor.

-an external display with your MacBook Pro".
+Apple provides a webpage on using "an external display with your MacBook Pro".
 It told me I could connect an external display, a projector, or an HDTV with my 14" MacBook Pro.
 The HDMI and Thunderbolt ports on the MacBook Pro support video output and on a M1 Pro it is possible to connect two external displays with up to 6K resolution at 60Hz.

 Apple tells us to use System Preferences>Displays to set how the displays are arranged, turn screen mirroring on or off, and make other adjustments to colour, resolution, and more.
-My guess is that
+My guess is that Apple appears to suggest to use the HDMI port, if only because it provides a specific webpage for HDMI, but not for Thunderbolt or USB connections.

-how best to configure my monitor when linked to my new MacBook Pro M1 Pro?
+The real question was how best to configure my monitor when linked to my new MacBook Pro M1 Pro?

 According to Apple a Mac computer with Thunderbolt 4 (USB-C) and HDMI ports can connect up to four external displays depending upon the model.
 I have only one, so it should be simple.